kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

     </figcaption>
 </figure>

-**Video Summary (0:35)**: Second attempt, keeping it simple:
-1. Just asked for frontmatter updates
-2. Let it look at the Jekyll metadata
-3. Watched it work on date formats
-4. Tried to follow its config changes

-Even with a narrower focus, the automated approach still needed more hand-holding than I'd hoped.
+Even with the narrower scope, the automated approach required significant manual intervention.
+While it managed to update a few posts, I lost track of which files still needed changes and hit API throttling issues.

 ### Using Cursor

-Then I tried Cursor with Claude 3.5 Sonnet and everything clicked.
-The autocomplete kicked in right away, I could see exactly what it planned to do, and the whole thing felt responsive.
-After dealing with Copilot's lag in IntelliJ, this felt like a real upgrade.
+Cursor clicked right away.
+The autocomplete was snappy, I could see exactly what it planned to do, and everything just felt smooth.

 <figure>
     <iframe